WHAT EXACTLY IS BONNIE BRAE?

 HOW WELL IS BONNIE BRAE MANAGED?

 In the past 15 years, Bonnie Brae’s experienced management team and Board of Trustees have more than doubled the number of boys served each year; dramatically increased the amount of services offered to these boys; increased annual revenue over expenses by 126%; reduced management costs from 17.7% to 11.1% of general expenses (vs. the average non-profit 15%).
-In August of 2016, new Chief Executive Officer, Paul Rieger, joined the Bonnie Brae community, bringing 25 years of experience with national organizations serving at-risk youth.
+In August of 2016, new Chief Executive Officer, Paul Rieger, joined the Bonnie Brae community, bringing 25 years of experience with national organizations serving under-served youth.
 Mr. Rieger and our Board of Trustees are aiming to keep Bonnie Brae’s growth on an upward trajectory by expanding our unique “continuum of care.”

 WHAT IS NEW AND EXCITING AT BONNIE BRAE?

 In 2012, Bonnie Brae successfully completed a $2.1 million dollar renovation on four state-of-the art cottages.
 In 2013, we opened our second Community Based Transitional Living Home, for 8 boys in Bound Brook, NJ; and completed a new solar array, which provides 85% of our campus energy needs.
 In 2015, we opened our first community based transitional living home in Bridgewater, NJ for young men 18-21 – thus expanding our continuum of care.
 We reinvigorated our community with a 100th Anniversary Celebration, launched a publicity campaign, are expanding our Board of Trustees and recently completed and are implementing a new strategic plan that is guiding us through our 100th Anniversary.
 We also completed the renovations to our Family Resource Center (FRC) and Conscious Kids Cottage.
 The FRC enables us to have a family meeting space, private family therapy rooms, an inviting space for compassionate admissions care, community education and classes and welcoming legacy space.
 The Conscious Kids (CK) Cottage provides space and amenities to maximize positive growth and change for our youth.